What Changed, Grasshopper?

 gcc do as I bid them, and figuring out why shared objects aren't linking dynamically.
 I am writing this with more than a whiff of PTSD though, so perhaps don't mind me.
 Don't mind me at all...

 - I changed.
 A lot of my missteps with coding can be laid directly at my own feet: I used to have a lot of "fixed mindset" thinking around code which has given way to a more "growth mindset" approach (I still falter sometimes, under my own steady lash).
-This happened quite organically without any determined intervention on my part: I just slowly came to the realisation that for the most part, people know things because they do things and they learn about things... they don't have some sort of magic gene switched on at a cellular level that noone else has.
+This happened quite organically without any determined intervention on my part: I just slowly came to the realisation that for the most part, people know things because they do things and they go out of their way to learn about things... they don't have some sort of magic gene switched on at a cellular level that noone else has.
 This has made the biggest difference, I think.
-As such, I'm a lot less timid around code: I'm more willing to experiment with things / take more risks in general.
+As such, I'm more willing to experiment with things / take more risks in general.
 That said:

 The industry changed... and yet somehow didn't.